SkygearIO/skygear-doc/content/cli/intro.md

 $ go get -u github.com/oursky/skycli
 ```

-Then configure the API key of your Ourd app so that it can call Ourd's
+Then configure the API key of your Skygear app so that it can call Skygear's
 handler:

 ```bash